-A partial thromboplastin time (PTT) test helps doctors assess your body’s ability to form blood clots.
+A partial thromboplastin time (PTT) test is a blood test that helps doctors assess your body’s ability to form blood clots.

-Each time you bleed, it triggers a series of reactions known as the “coagulation cascade.”
-Coagulation is the process your body uses to stop blood loss.
-Cells called platelets create a plug to cover the damaged tissue and then your body’s 13 clotting factors interact to produce a blood clot.
+Bleeding triggers a series of reactions known as the coagulation cascade.
+Coagulation is the process your body uses to stop bleeding.
+Cells called platelets create a plug to cover the damaged tissue.
+Then your body’s clotting factors interact to form a blood clot.
 Low levels of clotting factors can prevent a clot from forming.
-Factor deficiency can lead to symptoms such as excessive bleeding, persistent nosebleeds, and easy bruising.
+A deficiency in clotting factors can lead to symptoms such as excessive bleeding, persistent nosebleeds, and easy bruising.

 This test is sometimes called an activated partial thromboplastin time (APTT) test.

 Your doctor may order a PTT test to investigate the cause of prolonged or excessive bleeding.
 Symptoms that may prompt your doctor to order this test include:

 - swollen and painful joints (caused by bleeding into your joint spaces)

 The PTT test can’t diagnose a specific condition.
 But it does helps your doctor learn whether your blood clotting factors are deficient.
 If your test results are abnormal, your doctor will probably need to order more tests to see which factor your body isn’t producing.

 Your doctor might also use this test to monitor your condition when you take the blood thinner heparin.

 Several medications can affect the results of a PTT test.
 These include:

 Make sure you tell your doctor about all the medications you take.
 You may need to stop taking them before the test.